chibuikeeugene/analytics_engineering_automobiles/README.md

-# analytics_engineering_flightdata
+# analytics_engineering_automobile
-A repository for analytics engineering with flight travel data
+A repository for analytics engineering with car dealership data